One Welfare: an innovative approach to resilient livestock farming

 Co-innovative regional platform

-Dissemination workshops and training courses
+Dissemination workshops

 -

-Dissemination workshops and training courses
+Dissemination workshops

-Demonstrative and Experimental Units (DEUs) will be applying the GLP-AW
+Demonstrative and Experimental Units (DEUs) identified

 -

-Demonstrative and Experimental Units (DEUs) will be applying the GLP-AW
+Demonstrative and Experimental Units (DEUs) identified

 -